Wesley and Methodist Studies

 Peter B. Nockles, University of Manchester, UK

-Glen O'Brien, Booth College, Australia
+Glen O'Brien, Eva Burrows College, University of Divinity, Australia

 Isabel Rivers, Queen Mary University of London, UK